bwc126/personal-site/README.md

 ##### Fonts

-- sans-serif
+- sans-serif.

 - 100, 300, 600 font weights, never more than necessary for legibility.

+##### buttons

+- Groups of equal width and height.

+- Never more than 2/3rds of view width.

+- 2/3rds opage background.

+- Edge and font glow.

 # ToDo: